sunnyolive108/SmartHomeEnergyAssistant/README.md

 ## Blockchain Deployment
 Truffle: playing around with saving the data of the Assistant to the blockchain
-first fort educational purposes ONLY :P
+- first for educational purposes ONLY :P